Employment agency rules

 - prevent you from registering with other agencies (also applies to jobseekers)

 - disclose information about you to any third parties (other than for legal purposes or to any professional body of which you are a member) or to a current employer without your permission (also applies to jobseekers)

 - enter into a contract with a hirer on your behalf or sign you up to a contract on behalf of a hirer (also applies to jobseekers)

 - make a provision of finding a job conditional upon you using other services that the agency is allowed to charge a fee for

 - supply you to a hirer to perform the work usually performed by their own employees who are involved in a strike or other industrial action

 Fees and payments for services offered by the employment agency

 Your employment agency can’t charge you a fee for finding or trying to find you work but they can charge you for additional non-work-finding services such as CV writing.
-However, they cannot make you use fee-paying services, for example CV writing, as a requirement for finding you work.
+However, they cannot make you use such a fee-paying service provided by them or someone connected to them as a requirement for finding you work.